spiffe/spire-tutorials/k8s/envoy-jwt-opa/README.md

 ## Retesting frontend-2 with a New Policy

-Let's update the rego policy to match the SPIFFE ID of the `frontend-2` service and test again.
+Let's update the Rego policy to match the SPIFFE ID of the `frontend-2` service and test again.
 There is a Bash script that you can leverage to complete this task.
-Once executed, it will open the editor defined by your `KUBE_EDITOR`, or `EDITOR` environment variables, or fall back to 'vi' for Linux or 'notepad' for Windows.
+Once executed, it will open the editor defined by your `KUBE_EDITOR`, or `EDITOR` environment variables, or fall back to `vi` for Linux or Notepad for Windows.

 ```console
 $ bash scripts/backend-update-policy.sh